shiquda/thunderbird-vericode/README.md

 ## To Do

-- [ ] Add an option to enable automatically copy the code to clipboard
+- [x] Add an option to enable automatically copy the code to clipboard
 - [x] Refine the regex
 - [x] Refine the notification interaction
+- [ ] Customize regex and keywords
+- [ ] Add a CI to build the plugin to the release page when tag is created

 ## Development